HanSeongLee/webp-converter/README.md

 - `-i, --input <dir>`: Input directory.
 Defaults to `public`.
 - `-o, --output <dir>`: Output directory.
 Defaults to `public`.
+- `-q, --quality <number>`: Set the quality of the output WebP images.
+Acceptable values are from 1 to 100.
+Defaults to 80.

+### Output

+For each file processed, the script outputs:

+- File path
+- Original size
+- Compressed size
+- Compression ratio

 ## Contributing